 7.)
 Visit Muizenberg Beach

-Muizenberg Beach is a popular spot for surfers and very well known for its colorful beach houses.
+Muizenberg Beach is a popular spot for surfers and is very well known for its colorful beach houses.
 The village of Muizenberg, about 30 km south of Cape Town, is located on the False Bay Coast.
 Sharks are regularly sighted at Muizenberg Beach.
-Shark Spotters, a shark safety, and research organization does excellent work to reduce attacks.
+Shark Spotters, a shark safety and research organization, does excellent work to reduce attacks.
 You can watch the surfers at Surfer’s Corner and stroll along the wheelchair-accessible beach walk.
 There are accessible parking spots on Beach Road as well as wheelchair-accessible restrooms.

 8.)
 Visit Kirstenbosch National Botanical Garden

-Kirstenbosch National Botanical Garden also called “Africa’s most beautiful garden” is a stunning botanical garden located in Newlands, about 20 min.
+Kirstenbosch National Botanical Garden, also called “Africa’s most beautiful garden,” is a stunning botanical garden located in Newlands, about 20 min.
 East of Cape Town.
 It is one of the great botanic gardens of the world.
 The Kirstenbosch National Botanical Garden is wheelchair-accessible in most parts.
 There are dedicated handicap parking lots as well as spacious accessible restrooms.
 Kirstenbosch lies on the eastern foot of Table Mountain, which means that the entire area is pointing uphill.
-There are some very steep hills, where wheelchair users definitely need help to push.
+There are some very steep hills where wheelchair users definitely need help to push.

 The newly constructed, 130 m long Centenary Tree Canopy Walkway is perfectly wheelchair-accessible and takes you from the forest floor to the top of the trees.
-The Tree Canopy Walkway, “The Boomslang” in Afrikaans (for tree snake), is a walkway made out of steel and wood.
+The Tree Canopy Walkway, “The Boomslang” in Afrikaans (for tree snake), is a walkway made of steel and wood.
 It winds itself through the Arboretum like a snake and raises you up and above the trees.
-The unique panoramic view is incredibly beautiful!
+The unique panoramic view is stunning!

 9.)
 Visit Blouberg Beach and Dolphin Beach

 Blouberg Beach, Bloubergstrand (Afrikaans for “blue mountain beach”), is a suburb of Cape Town located on Table Bay.
 A short 15-min-drive to the North and the scenery changes completely.
 At the beachfront parking left of Otto du Plessis Drive, you find dedicated parking lots as well as wheelchair-accessible restrooms.
-From there you can stroll along the beautiful beach walk and enjoy the impressive scenery.
+From there, you can stroll along the beautiful beach walk and enjoy the impressive scenery.
 The views of Table Mountain are just magnificent.

-Watching the sunset from Dolphin Beach will surely give you the goosebumps!
+Watching the sunset from Dolphin Beach will surely give you goosebumps!
 You can park at Marine Drive parking, right across the Milky Lane ice cream shop.
 The first 10 meters of the wooden path down the beach are accessible.
 But you can also enjoy the sunset while comfortably sitting in your car.

 10.)
 Visit the V&A Waterfront

 The Victoria & Albert Waterfront is not only a working harbor but also a vast shopping complex with more than 450 retail shops.
 One day is not enough to explore the entire area as there is so much to see and do.
 The entire V&A Waterfront complex is completely wheelchair-accessible.
 Wheelchair users can even ride the 40 meters high Cape Wheel.
 There are countless restaurants as well as the V&A Food Market offering all different kinds of local and international food.
-The Two Oceans Aquarium and the in September 2017 newly opened Zeitz MOCAA (Museum of Contemporary Art Africa) are both worth a visit, too.
+The Two Oceans Aquarium and the recently opened Zeitz MOCAA (Museum of Contemporary Art Africa) are both worth a visit, too.